- November 2025: The number of plaintiffs in the social media harm MDL, which includes Snapchat claims, rose to 2,172.

 Yes, individuals are suing Snap, Inc. and other social media companies.
 They allege that social media companies built features into their platforms, knowing they were a risk to users’ mental health.

-As of June 2025, there were 1,814 lawsuits, and that number is expected to grow.
+As of November 2025, there were 2,172 lawsuits.
+That number is expected to grow.
 To ease the strain on the court system and allow plaintiffs to share resources, these cases were organized into a multidistrict litigation (MDL) docket.

 Who is filing Snapchat mental health lawsuits?